 Water service provider investigations

-Under the Water Supply (Safety and Reliability) Act 2008, the Department of Natural Resources, Mines and Energy may take action if annual performance reporting indicates an imminent risk to water security or continuity of supply.
+Under the Water Supply (Safety and Reliability) Act 2008, the Department of Regional Development, Manufacturing and Water may take action if annual performance reporting indicates an imminent risk to water security or continuity of supply.

 An imminent risk exists when the department reasonably believes:

 - there is a risk to water security or the continuity of a water supply or sewerage service